snowmeltarcade/projectbirdracing/documentation/requirements/client.md

 `width` is the window's width.

 `height` is the window's height.

+`fullscreen` specifies if this resolution is full screen or not.

 `default` specifies if the resolution is default or not.
 If more than one resolution is marked as default, the first entry in this list will be used.